filecoin-project/lassie/docs/HTTP_SPEC.md

 - `Cache-Control` - Returns with `public, max-age=29030400, immutable`

-- `Content-Disposition` - Returns as an attachment, using the given `filename` query parameter if provided.
+- `Content-Disposition` - Returns as an attachment, using the given `filename` query parameter if provided, or if no `filename` query parameter is provided, uses the requested CID with a `.car` extension.

+    Example: `bafy...foo.car`

 - `Content-Type` - Returns with `application/vnd.ipld.car; version=1`

-- `Etag` - Returns with the given CID with the format as a suffix.
+- `Etag` - Returns with the requested CID with the format as a suffix.

     Example: `bafy...foo.car`